Clinical Data Warehouse Reimagined

 "What really impressed me about BigQuery is its ability to perform transformations on large tables.
 The design of BigQuery makes it very efficient to do a query and modify the results in some way, even in parallel.
 That enables a more modern ELT* (extract, load, transform many times) model rather than the traditional ETL (extract, transform, load).
 While this has obvious performance and cost benefits, it is also critical for enabling research, where we need to provide different data (different multiple Ts in the ELT*) for each research endeavor.
 Previously it was exceedingly challenging to do this, and now we are beginning to be able to do this relatively cheaply and easily, allowing us to support research projects that previously would have simply failed for lack of resources." -- Garrick Olson, Infrastructure and Platform team lead, Research IT

-Optimizing ATLAS for Google Cloud
+Optimizing ATLAS for Google Cloud and Data Science

 In partnership with Stanford Center for Population Health Sciences (PHS), we have made Optum dataset, Optum DOD (Date of Death) v8.0 database, available in ATLAS.
 Researchers who have access to both Optum (via PHS) and STARR, can essentially run the same cohort analysis across the two datasets with touch of a button.